sophiajw/HistAuGAN/README.md

 ## Demo

-For a short demo of the augmentation technique HistAuGAN, have a look at the notebook `HistAuGAN.ipynb`.
+For a demo of the augmentation technique HistAuGAN, check out the the notebook `HistAuGAN.ipynb`, which can be run in google colab.
 We demonstrate the image synthesis on diverse images from each of the five domains of the Camelyon17 dataset.

 ## Prerequisites
 * Python 3.7 or higher